 Jane met her husband and fellow plant-based educator, Brian Hart, while working as a field instructor for Outward Bound.
 They have three plant-based children.
 Jane graduated from the University of Michigan, where she competed nationally as a recruited swimmer and rower, and earned a B.S. in Nursing from Kent State University.

 Jane Esselstyn RN Quick Bio:

 Jane Esselstyn RN is a fresh, charismatic voice who brings her perspective and passion as a nurse, researcher, mother, and teacher to the forefront of the plant-based movement.
 She presents her work, research and high energy demos all over the country.
 Her annual conference, Prevent and Reverse Heart Disease for Women, focuses on the power of a plant-based approach to eliminate this #1 killer of women and other preventable, lifestyle related diseases.
-Jane says, “Prevention is the New Cure”, and the most powerful, relevant, and protective tool known today is a plant-based diet.
+Jane says, “Prevention is the New Cure!”, and a plant-based diet is the most powerful, relevant, and protective tool known today.

 Jane is an avid and inventive designer of plant-strong recipes and the co-author of The Prevent and Reverse Heart Disease Cookbook.
 She created the recipe sections of #1 NYTimes bestseller, Plant-Strong and The Engine 2 Seven Day Rescue, by Rip Esselstyn.
+And she is co-author of The Engine 2 Cookbook (pub date 12/17).
 Jane brings her high energy and straight forward message to her presentations, food demonstrations, and cookbooks with clarity, hilarity, and a can-do attitude.

 She and her husband Brian Hart live in Cleveland Ohio with their 3 plant-based children.
-Jane graduated from the University of Michigan, where she competed as a nationally recruited swimmer and varsity rower.
+Jane graduated from the University of Michigan, where she competed as an All-American swimmer and varsity rower.

 Brian Hart M.Ed.
 Quick Bio: